The role of mobile app data in driving revenue

 Data you collect in your app is called first-party data.
 That means you are responsible for its collection, stewardship, and usage.
 Installs and upgrades, user identities and profiles, event data, crash data, push notifications, location tracking – every data point that you generate in your app is your first party data.

-And hopefully, you’ve embarked upon an instrumentation strategy that ensures all your data is people-centric (if not, see Mobile app tagging commandment #4!).
+And hopefully, you’ve embarked upon an instrumentation strategy that ensures all your data is people-centric.
 There are four primary ways to leverage your first party app data:

 - Targeting: segment your users for engagement targeting such as push notifications, email, and various flavors of targeted advertising.